mairamartinsk/astro/src/content/blog/for-the-love-of-blog/index.md

 ---

-I should probably write this blog in Portuguese.
-My mother tongue, which I rarely speak nowadays.
-English is the language I've been using for everything for the past 15 years, and it's just not feasible to translate everything (I know, because I've tried in the past!).
+As usual, the age-old Multiligual Blogger Dilemma strikes again: Portuguese is my mother tongue, but English is my main language.
 Brazilian friends and family are alienated if I write in English; friends of other countries are alienated if I write in Portuguese.
-If you have strong feelings about this, send me an email!
+If you have strong feelings about this, send me an [email](mailto:hello@mairamartins.com)!
 Let's chat!